 Table II displays the study's descriptive statistics concerning age, sex, educational attainment, and job length.
 This information aided the examination of answer variation among various respondent groups.
 According to Table II, there were 67.3% females and 32.7% men in the sample.
-Ages 31 to 40 made up 35.3% of the sample, while ages 51 and beyond made up only 5.4% of the entire population, with 57.1% of the sample having worked for one to ten years.
+Ages 31 to 40 made up 35.3% of the sample, while ages 51 and beyond made up only 5.4% of the entire population, with 57.1% working for one to ten years.